Carbon-Chain Chemistry in the Interstellar Medium: Observations

-\cite{pineda2020} found a streamer-like structure toward IRAS\,03292+3039 in the Perseus star-forming region with NOEMA.
-Such a streamer may be well traced by carbon-chain molecules such as CCS and HC$_{3}$N, if it is considered to be chemically young.
+\citet{pineda2020} found a streamer toward the Class 0 YSO IRAS\,03292+3039 (or Per-emb-2) in the Perseus star-forming region with NOEMA.
+Such a streamer may be well traced by carbon-chain molecules such as CCS and HC$_3$N, if it is considered to be chemically young.
 The streamer in this source seems to bring fresh gas from outside of the dense core ($>10,500$ au) down to the central protostar where the disk forms.
 Thus the properties of such streamers are potentially important for the formation and evolution of protoplanetary disks.
+However, these NOEMA observations did not cover the origin of the streamer.
+Follow-up single-dish mapping observations of carbon-chain species (HC$_3$N, HC$_5$N, CCS, and CCH) have revealed the reservoir of the streamer \citep{Taniguchi2024}.
+The reservoir and streamer are found to be chemically young, and their chemical ages are similar to those of early starless cores.
+Overall, it can be concluded that a chemically young streamer has the potential to change the chemical composition close to the YSO.

 Taking advantage of the characteristics of carbon-chain molecules, we can trace unique features around low-mass YSOs.
 Rotational-transition lines of carbon-chain molecules are now found to be useful tracers not only in early starless clouds but also around star-forming cores.
-ALMA Band 1 and the next generation Very Large Array (ngVLA) will cover the 7 mm band or lower frequency bands, which are suitable for observations of carbon-chain molecules, especially longer ones.
+ALMA Band 1 and the next generation Very Large Array (ngVLA) will cover the 7 mm band or lower frequency bands, which are suitable for observations of carbon-chain molecules, especially longer ones (see Fig.\,\ref{fig:cyanopred}).
 Future observations using such facilities will offer new insights into the carbon-chain chemistry around protostars, including low-, intermediate-, and high-mass systems.